creepylenain732/RussianHack/README.md

 **EXPLOITS:**

-AntiHunger - Prevents you from hunger
+AntiHunger - *Prevents you from hunger*

-ClickTP - Tp you on blocks you aim lol
+ClickTP - *Tp you on blocks you aim lol*

-AutoDupe Automaticly dupes on 5b5t
+AutoDupe - *Automaticly dupes on 5b5t*

-EntityDesync - Desynces you from entity.
-Useful for duping
+EntityDesync - *Desynces you from entity.
+Useful for duping*

-Entity Control - Control mobs. (pigs, llamas, donkeys, horses...)
+Entity Control - *Control mobs. (pigs, llamas, donkeys, horses...)*

-Reach - Adding you higher range
+Reach - *Adding you higher range*

-Jesus - Allows you walk on water
+Jesus - *Allows you walk on water*

-FastRegen - Regenerating health fastes than normal
+FastRegen - *Regenerating health fastes than normal*

-LiquidInteract - Allows you to place blocks on liquids
+LiquidInteract - *Allows you to place blocks on liquids*

-NoFall - Prevents you from fall damage
+NoFall - *Prevents you from fall damage*

-Phase - Make blocks like liquids.
-Userful for long distance traveling in nether
+Phase - *Make blocks like liquids.
+Userful for long distance traveling in nether*

-PacketFly - Glitching packets and allows you to fly
+PacketFly - *Glitching packets and allows you to fly*

-PortalGodMode - Make you godmode in portal
+PortalGodMode - *Make you godmode in portal*

 **MISC:**

-Announcer - Send info in chat what you doing XD
+Announcer - *Send info in chat what you doing XD.
+Movement, breaking taking...)*

-AntiAFK - Prevents you from kick from AFKing
+AntiAFK - *Prevents you from kick from AFKing*

-AntiAim - When you fighting enemy it looks you retarded
+AntiAim - *When you fighting enemy it looks you retarded*

-AntiVanish - Types in chat when someone go to vanish mode
+AntiVanish - *Types in chat when someone go to vanish mode*

-AutoAccept - Automaticly accept tpa reqests
+AutoAccept - *Automaticly accept tpa reqests*

-AutoDeny - Automaticly denies tpa reqests
+AutoDeny - *Automaticly denies tpa reqests*

-AutoEat - Automaticly eats when you on low hunger or hearts
+AutoEat - *Automaticly eats when you on low hunger or hearts*

-AutoFarm - Automaticly farms
+AutoFarm - *Automaticly farms*

-AutoFish - Automaticly grabbing fishes like usain bolt
+AutoFish - *Automaticly grabbing fishes like usain bolt*

-AutoMount - Automaticly mounts chest on llama or donkey
+AutoMount - *Automaticly mounts chest on llama or donkey*

-AutoReconnect - Automaticly reconnects when you are kicked
+AutoReconnect - *Automaticly reconnects when you are kicked*

-AutoRespawn - Automaticly respawns when you die (really need on this?)
+AutoRespawn - *Automaticly respawns when you die (really need on this?)*

-SkinBlinker - Toggles skin layers
+SkinBlinker - *Toggles skin layers*

-Sneak - Automaticly sneaks
+Sneak - *Automaticly sneaks*

-Spammer - Spamms random or custom message in chat
+Spammer - *Spamms random or custom message in chat*

-Timer - Make all faster like brrrrrrrrrrrrrrrrrrrrrrrrrrrr
+Timer - *Make all faster like brrrrrrrrrrrrrrrrrrrrrrrrrrrr*

-XCarry - Hold items in your crafting space
+XCarry - *Hold items in your crafting space*

 **MOVEMENT:**

-AutoWalk - Automaticly walks straight
+AutoWalk - *Automaticly walks straight*

-AntiLevitation - Prevents your from shulker levitation effect
+AntiLevitation - *Prevents your from shulker levitation effect*

-BoatFly - You can fly in boat like brrrrrrr
+BoatFly - *You can fly in boat like brrrrrrr*

-ElytraFly - Make elytra easier to use.
-Useful for long distance traveling
+ElytraFly - *Make elytra easier to use.
+Useful for long distance traveling*

-EntityControl - You can control entityes without saddle
+EntityControl - *You can control entities without saddle*

-EntitySpeed - Make all entities faster
+EntitySpeed - *Make all entities faster*

-FakeLag
+FakeLag -

-FastFall - Make you falling brrrrr
+FastFall - *Make you falling brrrrr*

-FastSwim - Swim faster than normal
+FastSwim - *Swim faster than normal*

-Flight - Flight on server without anticheat
+Flight - *Flight on server without anticheat*

-HighJump - You jumping over 3 blocks
+HighJump - *You jumping over 3 blocks*

-LongJump - You can jump veeeerrrryyyyyy faaaarrrr
+LongJump - *You can jump veeeerrrryyyyyy faaaarrrr*

-IceSpeed - Make you fast on ice bruh
+IceSpeed - *Make you fast on ice bruh*

 Speed - *Make you fast like usain bald*